Security builder & leader

 Maintaining the Equilibrium

-Every day, new people and transactions appear online, making the digital world more attractive to criminals.
+Every day, new transactions, people, and systems appear online, making the digital world more attractive to criminals.
 Miscreants fund malicious software and attack operations, so they can achieve financial, political and other objectives.
-Security practitioners respond to evolving online threats; the attackers adjust their tactics, the defenders tweak their approaches, attackers regroup, and so on and so forth.
+Security practitioners respond to evolving online threats; attackers adjust their tactics, defenders tweak their approaches, and the cycle continues.

 The Eternal and Vicious Cycle

-My perspective on the dynamics between cyber attackers and defenders aligns with the ecological metaphor that Lamont Wood described in an article Malware: War Without End.
-He referred to it as "an eternal cycle between prey and predator, and the goal is not victory but equilibrium."
-It's unlikely that this cycle will end and that either party will "win."
+My perspective on the dynamics between cyber attackers and defenders aligns with the ecological metaphor that tech journalist Lamont Wood described in an article Malware: War Without End back in 2013.
+He referred to it as:

 When I spoke with Lamont, I suggested that attackers work to bypass our defenses and the defenders respond as part of the cycle.
 If attackers get in too easily, they are spending too much on their efforts.
-If we are blocking 100% of the attacks, we are probably spending too much on defense.
+If we are blocking 100% of the attacks, we’re spending too much on defense.

-The digital ecosystem as a whole continues to thrive, because it benefits its legitimate users and criminals that act as parasites within the system.
+The internet ecosystem as a whole continues to thrive, because it benefits its legitimate users and criminals that act as parasites within the system.
 However, individual participants in this ecosystem could find themselves at a disadvantage and suffer losses.
-Being complacent is risky for a given party, because it must constantly apply energy to maintain the equilibrium.
+Being complacent is risky for either party, because they must constantly apply energy to maintain the equilibrium.

-If our goal is to "win" the fight against cyber criminals, we don't stand a chance, in part because there will always be more threats to combat.
-It might be more useful to define our objectives in terms of maintaining an equilibrium between the defenders and the attackers.
-This way, we can help our organizations excel in the contaminated world of the Internet.
+If our goal is to “win” the fight against cyber criminals, we don’t stand a chance, in part because there will always be more threats to combat.
+It’s more productive to define success as maintaining equilibrium.
+We can do that by calibrating security spending to the threats we actually face and shrinking the attack surface so defense stays manageable.
+The cycle won’t stop.
+Our job is to make sure we’re not the ones standing still.

 About the Author